gocardless/statesman/README.md

 Returns an array of all possible state names as strings.

 #### `Machine.successors`
-Returns a hash of states and the states it is valid for them to transition too.
+Returns a hash of states and the states it is valid for them to transition to.

 ## Instance methods